tsteur/git-commit-notifier/README.md

     #!/bin/sh
     git-commit-notifier path_to_config.yml

-(Don't forget to make that file executable.)
+(Don''t forget to make that file executable.)

 An example for the config file can be found in [config/git-notifier-config.yml.sample](http://github.com/bitboxer/git-commit-notifier/blob/master/config/git-notifier-config.yml.sample).